Mustafa Yücel Özbilgin

-Mustafa Yücel Özbilgin (June 20, 1942 – May 17, 2006) was a Turkish supreme court magistrate, who was shot dead in the Turkish Council of State courtroom in Ankara, Turkey on May 17, 2006 by Alparslan Arslan.
+Mustafa Yücel Özbilgin (June 20, 1942 – May 17, 2006) was a Turkish supreme court magistrate, who was shot dead in a Turkish Council of State courtroom in Ankara, Turkey on May 17, 2006, by Alparslan Arslan.

 Death

-The alleged reasoning for the murder of Mustafa Yücel Özbilgin and wounding of four of his fellow judges was that they had previously voted against a Turkish school teacher being allowed to wear a traditional Islamic headscarf outside work.
-One of the judges who was shot, voted in favour of allowing the teacher to wear a headscarf outside of work, while the other judges who were wounded, voted against.
+The alleged reasoning for the murder of Mustafa Yücel Özbilgin and wounding of four of his fellow judges was that they had previously voted against a Turkish schoolteacher being allowed to wear a traditional Islamic headscarf outside work.
+One of the judges who was shot, had voted in favour of allowing the teacher to wear a headscarf outside of work, while the other judges who were wounded, voted against.

 According to local news reports, the judges were in the midst of a daily meeting in the capital, when the gunman, who was later identified as a lawyer, burst into the room and fired his weapon.
 Mustafa Yücel Özbilgin suffered a gunshot wound to the head and was pronounced dead later that day in a hospital in Ankara.
 Police captured the gunman as he tried to escape.
 According to witnesses, the lawyer shouted, "Allahu Akbar (God is the greatest).
 His anger will be upon you!"

-His death has led to demonstrations in Turkey of support for secularism.
+Özbilgin's death led to demonstrations in Turkey of support for secularism.
 The President Ahmet Necdet Sezer was applauded as he attended the funeral and warned that "no-one will be able to overthrow the [secular] regime".
-The Turkish press has widely condemned the attacks.
-Also, the former secularist prime minister Bülent Ecevit attended his funeral in spite of his bad health condition.
+The Turkish press widely condemned the attacks.
+Also, the former secularist prime minister Bülent Ecevit attended Özbilgin's funeral in spite of his bad health condition.
 After the funeral, Ecevit had a cerebral hemorrhage and went into a coma.

-The shooting represents a rise in tensions between the fundamentalist secular apparatus of state and supporters of religious rights, as well as Islamic fundamentalism.
+The shooting represented a rise in tensions between the fundamentalist secular apparatus of state and supporters of religious rights, as well as Islamic fundamentalism.